 Just last week we were watching some DVD, New York, I love you, I think it was called.
 A collection of short stories glorifying that city, as if it hasn't already been glorified enough.
-My wife was excited because Maggie Q was in it, but sure enough, as it got to the end of her scene, things went to stereotype and it was revealed she was employed in the oldest profession in the world.
+My wife was excited because Maggie Q was in it, but sure enough, as it got to the end of her scene, things went to Asian girl stereotype and it was revealed she was employed in the oldest profession in the world.
 I had been over this subject a few times before, but as the movie was boring, I started it again.

 “She is American, isn't she?” said the wife preferring to watch the movie.